Chapter 1: Morning in Roanapur

 "Fine Revy, go ahead.
 Shoot me," mocked Rock.
 He stared back at her with a hard, stern expression, without the slightest hint of fear.
 He wasn't afraid of her threats.
 He knew damn well it was all just an act, and it was one he had seen too many times before.

-"No I don't think you will," answered Rock.
+"No. I don't think you will," he answered firmly.